cynotebo/KM-Workshop/Module 2.md

   "GraphFacet": "diseases"
 ```

-###
+### Notes
-*Notes*
+1. **SearchServiceName** should be set to the name of the search service. (i.e. "myservice")
+1. **SearchApiKey** should be to the name of the search service. (i.e. "B8365AC95521089B7E3FA4CC98435")
+1. **SearchIndexName** should be set to the name of the index (i.e. "clinical-trials-small")
+1. **StorageAccountName** should be set to the name of the storage account (i.e. "mystorageaccount")
-1. *StorageContainerAddress* should be in the following format: **https://*storageaccountname*.blob.core.windows.net/*containername***
+1. **StorageContainerAddress** should be in the following format: *"https://*storageaccountname*.blob.core.windows.net/*containername*"*
-2. *InstrumentationKey* is an optional field.
-The instrumentation key connects the web app to Application Inisghts in order to populate the Power BI reports.
+1. **InstrumentationKey** is an optional field.
+The instrumentation key connects the web app to Application Insights in order to populate the Power BI reports.
-3. Key Field should be set to the field specified as a key document Id in the index.
+1. **KeyField** should be set to the field specified as a key document Id in the index. (i.e. "metadata_storage_path")
-4. Sometimes metadata_storage_path is the key, and it gets base64 encoded.
-In that case set IsPathBase64Encoded to false.
+1. Sometimes metadata_storage_path is the key, and it gets base64 encoded.
+In that case set **IsPathBase64Encoded** to true.
-5. The GraphFacet is used for generating the relationship graph.
+1. The **GraphFacet** is used for generating the relationship graph, set it to the name of the facet that you would like to use (i.e. "diseases").
+Or leave blank if you won't use the node graph.

 ###